 Shocking.
 Regressive.
 Sure to backfire.
 These were some popular reactions to the recent developments at Yahoo! and HP headquarters.
 Both companies had asked their employees to report to physical office locations and discontinue working from their homes.

 Under the new strategy, both companies want all hands on board and believe that tuning everyone to understand and work in the new culture will necessitate being in office.
 Given that these companies have been known for employee-friendly practices, this comes as a big hit to workers.
 The question though to ask is that is this back-to-office an exception or a trend in the making?

-Second, you have to be flexible in your approach to flexi-working.
-In most organisations, there are jobs that require constant engagement with teams; that are best and more quickly done as collaborative projects; and then there are functions where this isn’t necessary.
+Second, you have to be flexible in your approach to flexible working.
+In most organizations, there are jobs that require constant engagement with teams; that is best and more quickly done as collaborative projects, and then there are functions where this isn’t necessary.
 It’s the latter that are amenable to flexibility.
 But even in the latter, at times flexibility may not work.
 In the case of Yahoo!, for instance, the company has fallen way behind its competitors over the years and innovation is a dire need of the hour.
 The company’s CEO, Marissa Mayer believes, “People are more innovative when they’re together and that some of the best ideas come from pulling two different ideas together.”
-Hence the stage the organisation is at, could also impact the decision on flexi-working.
+Hence the stage the organization is at could also impact the decision on flexible-working.

 Having said that, we believe that most companies will not tread on the path opted by Yahoo! or HP.
 In fact in India and across the world, there is a perceptible change in attitudes not just towards working from home but the larger space of flexible and independent working.
 Let us take a look.